Florida sheriff has heated standoff with reporter while trying to avoid media in wake of Parkland shooting

 In Corcoran’s letter, he wrote that in the “years leading up to this unspeakable tragedy, Sheriff Israel, his deputies, and staff ignored repeated warning signs about the violent, erratic, threatening and antisocial behavior of Nikolas Jacob Cruz.”

+"There must be an independent investigation and that is why I asked the FDLE Commissioner to immediately start this process," he added.
+"I have spoken to Speaker Corcoran about his request and I understand his concerns."

+Scott's deputy communications director, McKinley P. Lewis, told Fox News on Thursday that the governor still stands by that statement.

-Both Cororcan’s and Scott’s offices did not respond to a request for comment from Fox News at the time of publication of this article.
+Cororcan’s office did not respond to a request for comment from Fox News.

 But local and state Democrats say the facts need to come out before a fair opinion can be made about Israel, and that Republicans are merely trying to shift the focus away from other hot-button topics such as gun control, the Miami Herald reported.